RAF Bottisham: 361st Fighter Group

 In September 1944 the 361st FG moved to RAF Little Walden when it became available after the departure of the 409th Bombardment Group (Light) for France.
 Little Walden was a Class A airfield with concrete runways and much better facilities than were available at Bottisham.

 Post-war use

 From mid-1945 until 5 January 1946 Bottisham was used temporarily by Belgian airmen until being closed.
 Today, few traces of Bottisham remain as the land has all been reclaimed for farming, however a few buildings remain in use.

 The outline of the PSP runway can still be seen, but now as a long thick row of trees.
-Also the track which intersected the PSP runway towards the SW end is now a permanent Road which cuts through this row of trees.
-There is now a volunteer-run museum at the former site, in honour of the RAF and USAF who were stationed there during the war.
+Also the track which intersected the PSP runway towards the SW end is now a permanent road which cuts through this row of trees.
+There is now a volunteer-run museum at the former site, in honour of the RAF and USAF personnel who were stationed there during the war.